A Lasting Difference: The Clarasys Way

 Introducing Clarasys

 Autonomy is also built into the way Clarasys manages career progression.
-Every individual has their own designated coach, who is different to their project line manager, and helps to support their professional development by acting as a coach, mentor and wellbeing support.
-Individuals are entrusted to drive their development, and are supported in doing so via established internal development frameworks, weekly 1-2-1 coaching sessions and both quarterly and 6-weekly reviews.
+Every individual has their own designated coach, who is different from their project line manager and helps to support their professional development by acting as a coach, mentor, and well-being support.
+Individuals are entrusted to drive their development and are supported in doing so via established internal development frameworks, weekly 1-2-1 coaching sessions, and both quarterly and 6-weekly reviews.

-To support autonomy and for everyone to act like an owner, Clarasys has a limited number of traditional policies / processes, such as holidays or expenses.
-Insead it operates a ‘red-faced’ policy, where everything is transparent, and it’s up to the individuals to decide what they feel is the right decision.
+To support autonomy and for everyone to act like an owner, Clarasys has a limited number of traditional policies/processes, such as holidays or expenses.
+Instead, it operates a ‘red-faced’ policy, where everything is transparent, and it’s up to the individuals to decide what they feel is the right decision.
 Employees also draft their own pay case each year, where people are empowered to put forward what they think is fair.

 Customer Centricity